TheMadNeutrino/N-Pad/README.md

 1 Case (2 printed parts - detachable design - see CAD and Production folders)

-Designed in the UK, assembled in the Czech Republic, EU, with parts from more than one country (living in the Czech Repunlic but currently on a UK trip)
+Designed in the UK, (will be) assembled in the Czech Republic, EU, with parts from more than one country (living in the Czech Repunlic but currently on a UK trip)